 |Minimum Order Quantity

 ) is an appliance designed to protect electrical devices from voltage spikes.
 A surge protector attempts to limit the voltage supplied to an electric device by either blocking or by shorting to ground any unwanted voltages above a safe threshold.
-This article primarily discusses specifications and components relevant to the type of protector that diverts (shorts) a voltage spike to a ground, however, there is some coverage of other methods.
-The terms surge protection device (SPD)
+This article primarily discusses specifications and components relevant to the type of protector that diverts (shorts) a voltage spike to ground; however, there is some coverage of other methods.

 , or the obsolescent term transient voltage surge suppressor (TVSS)

 , are used to describe electrical devices typically installed in power distribution panels, process control systems, communications systems, and other heavy-duty industrial systems, for the purpose of protecting against electrical surges and spikes, including those caused by lightning.
 Scaled-down versions of these devices are sometimes installed in residential service entrance electrical panels, to protect equipment in a household from similar hazards.

-provide surge protection are sometimes erroneously referred to as " protectors".
+provide surge protection are sometimes erroneously referred to as " protectors."